Alaa-Amgad/Eventaya/README.md

 - Save time and effort by managing all tasks in one place.

 Key Features
-- Easy-to-use interface for event planning.
+- Easy to use interface for event planning.
 - Centralized list of all event services.
 - Reviews and ratings for vendors.
 - Simple booking and payment system.